Wolframike/RoundRobinForesight/README.md

 # RoundRobinForesight

 ## About
 RoundRobinForesight is a Python project designed to calculate the probability of final placements in a round-robin tournament.
-This tool is tailored specifically for VALORANT esports, providing detailed probabilistic insights based on match outcomes.
+This tool is tailored specifically for VALORANT esports　and designed to fetch necessary data from Liquipedia, providing detailed probabilistic insights based on match outcomes.

 ![RRF](https://github.com/Wolframike/RoundRobinForesight/assets/145457464/baa2cf42-bd98-4393-b3cb-90ae01a34a81)
 |:--:|